About The Danish 3R-Center

 - Minimise the use of laboratory animals in specific experiments

-- Collect and disseminate knowledge on alternatives to animal testing
+- Disseminate knowledge on alternatives to animal testing

 - Initiate and support research in laboratory animal studies and the development of alternatives

-The 3R-Center will promote the 3Rs by initiating research projects focusing on one or more of the 3Rs and by disseminating knowledge and best practices of the 3Rs in Denmark.
-Every year 1,5 million DKK is reserved for research funding
+The 3R-Center will promote the 3Rs through research projects focused on one or more of the 3Rs.
+They will further promote the 3Rs by publicizing knowledge and advising on the best practices of the 3Rs in Denmark.
+In order to achieve this, 1,5 million DKK is reserved for research funding every year.

 Sign up for our newsletter - don't miss information about our annual symposium etc.